 One thing that is nice is that on the website, The Tea Spot gives a short history lesson on where the name ‘Russian Caravan’ is derived from:

 “Historically, teas were brought to Russia from China via large caravans of camels.
 They transported massive cargos of Chinese loose leaf tea over 5000 miles from Peking to Moscow: smoky black teas, large leaf oolongs, and aged puerh were mixed and consumed along the arduous journey.”

 The liquor was a dark reddish brown, which reminded me more of a puerh than of a black tea or an oolong.
 While the wet leaves were milder, the liquor was not.
-Since the smoked aroma was so strong, every time I took a sip, the aroma lingered in my nose and it was hard to get rid of it.
+Since the smoked smell was so strong, every time I took a sip, the aroma lingered in my nose and it was hard to get rid of it.

 The taste was not what I was expecting – the other lapsangs I’ve had were strong hits of smokiness.
 However, this was earthy and actually reminded me of a herbal Chinese soup or medicine.

 I think someone who likes very roasted flavours, alike to a campfire or smoke, as well as very strong teas, may enjoy this one.
 While I really wanted to like it, I could not get over the fact that it tasted like medicine to me.
 (2/5 rating).